 **Client Identification Procedures**

 As part of the Company’s AML Policy, we have established procedures to verify the identity of all clients before they receive payout commissions as contractors.
 Before opening a contractor account for an individual client, Five Percent Online Ltd. will conduct a KYC (Know Your Customer) process, and require satisfactory documentary evidence of the client’s:

 – Proof of address

-– Any other relevant documentation as required by the local tax authorities
+– Any other documentation required by local tax authorities

-Five Percent Online Ltd. will not open accounts or accept funds or securities from, or on behalf of, any person or entity, nor will it accept high-risk clients (with respect to money laundering or terrorist financing) without conducting enhanced, well-documented due diligence regarding such prospective clients.
+Five Percent Online Ltd. will not open accounts, accept funds, or securities from individuals, entities, or high-risk clients (in terms of money laundering or terrorist financing) without conducting enhanced due diligence.
+We will conduct well-documented due diligence regarding these prospective clients.